kYangLi/DeepH-pack-docs/README.md

 ### Get the Software

-Visit the [DeepH-pack official website](https://ticket.deeph-pack.com/) to apply for and obtain the software.
+Please visit the [DeepH-pack official website](https://ticket.deeph-pack.com/) to apply for and obtain the software.

 ### Installation